takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.77 <br>
+  ・ In the external display timer, the number of seconds disappears for a moment immediately after the start of a round when the BIG timer is used in a round. <br>
+  ・ Changed specifications to allow pinpoint adjustment for those round classifications that cannot be retrieved from the stage database with content information. <br>
+  ・ Fixed an issue in the Creative Search tool where playback would continue even if the window was closed while the background music was playing.。 <br>
+  ・ (Not related to this update, but...)
+Fixed a problem in the Creative Search Tool where the URL of a sound source was a broken link. <br>
+  ・ In the Creative Search Tool, we have made a change to retry only once when the download of BGM fails, and to display a dialog box if an error still occurs after the retry. <br>
+  ・ Messages can now be displayed from the developer through the database when the main screen is transitioned.(Beta) <br>

   ○ 4.99.76 <br>
   ・ Optimizations have been made in the programs that set up log files. <br>